 5 main Lean management principles

 There are five principles that are the guiding stars of the Lean management process.
-Each tool you implement will be bolstering the implementation of these principles.
+Each tool you implement will bolster the implementation of these principles.

-4. Establish pull: When your team has time and bandwidth, new work can be started.
-In a pull system, a task is only begun when there is capacity for the task to be completed.
+- Establish pull: When your team has time and bandwidth, they can start new work.
+In a pull system, the team only begins a task when they have the capacity to complete it.

-Keep reading for valuable tools that will improve your process and help easily implement Lean production methods.
+Keep reading for valuable tools that will improve your process and help you implement Lean production methods.

-Note: A few of these tools originated with other process methodologies but can be applied to help your company execute the Lean manufacturing process.
+While a few of these tools originated with other process methodologies you can still apply them to help your company execute the Lean manufacturing process.

 To define and prioritize